 I have read articles in which people dismiss this apparent move of God’s Holy Spirit in the hearts and minds of Iranians despite great risk to them because the movement is primarily led by women.
-Is such a response any different than the Pharisees dismissing the healing of a man’s withered hand because Jesus did it on he Sabbath.
+Is such a response any different than the Pharisees dismissing the healing of a man’s withered hand because Jesus did it on the Sabbath.

-Jesus didn’t just heal; he cast out demons in a man who was blind and mute, healing him also at the same time!
+Jesus didn’t just heal; he cast out demons in a man who was blind and mute, healing him at the same time!
 (Matt.
 12:22) The Pharisees dismissed what Jesus did, claiming that he was casting out demons by Satan.
 (Matt.
 12:24) The people criticizing what is going on in Iran make similar claims – that it could not be a real move of the Holy Spirit because women are leading it.

 When we come to commit ourselves to certain conclusions about God, we tend to be blind to other possibilities.
-When buy into the conclusions we have already reached, we become incapable of considering contrary evidence.
+When we buy into the conclusions we have already reached, we become incapable of considering contrary evidence.